ABHISHEKSB4433/DATA-ENGINEERING-ZOOMCAP-COMPLETE/PROJECT/README.md

 # Refresh token/session, and verify authentication
 gcloud auth application-default login
 ```
-6. Enable the following options under the APIs and services section:
+7. Enable the following options under the APIs and services section:
    * [Identity and Access Management (IAM) API](https://console.cloud.google.com/apis/library/iam.googleapis.com)
    * [IAM service account credentials API](https://console.cloud.google.com/apis/library/iamcredentials.googleapis.com)
    * [Compute Engine API](https://console.developers.google.com/apis/api/compute.googleapis.com) (if you are going to use VM instance)

 ### 3. Terraform
-We use Terraform to build and manage GCP infrastructure.
-Terraform configuration files are located in the [separate folder](terraform).
+We will use Terraform to build and manage GCP infrastructure.
+Terraform configuration files are located in the [separate folder](terraform),
 There are 3 configuration files:
-* [terraform-version](terraform/terraform-version) - contains information about the installed version of Terraform;
+* [terraform-version](terraform/terraform-version) - contains information about the installed version of Terraform, i used 1.1.4 ;
 * [variables.tf](terraform/variables.tf) - contains variables to make your configuration more dynamic and flexible;
 * [main.tf](terraform/main.tf) - is a key configuration file consisting of several sections.